Impact of stratification mechanisms on turbulent characteristics of stable open-channel flows: Impact of flow forcing method on post-stratification turbulence

 To contrast the evolution of neutral turbulence under stabilizing buoyancy flux at constant pressure gradient versus constant mass flow rate, we carried out two DNS, both starting from the same initial neutral open channel flow with $Re_{\tau 0}=180$, and imposed on them the same surface cooling flux that gives a Froude number of $Fr_c = 2.24$.
 No prescribed ambient stratification has been applied in either case.
 The first simulation drives the flow with the same streamwise pressure gradient of the initial flow, whereas the second simulation uses the same initial flow rate as forcing.
 To facilitate comparisons, we will use the initial friction velocity $u_{*0}$ to define the dimensionless time $t_*=t/u_{*0}$ for both cases.

-\paragraph{Evolution of turbulent quantities} For both simulations, the development of friction Reynolds number $Re_{\tau}=u_{*}H/\nu$ and bulk Reynolds number $Re_b=U_b H/\nu$ over a time interval of $t_*=40$ are shown in Fig. \ref{fig:pmcompareRe}.
+\paragraph{Evolution of turbulent quantities} For both simulations, the development of friction Reynolds number $Re_{\tau}=u_{*}H/\nu$ and bulk Reynolds number $Re_b=U_b H/\nu$ over a time interval of $t_*=40$ are shown in Fig. \ref{fig:pmcomparetime}a.
 In agreement with expectations, we observe that at constant flow rate, $Re_{\tau}$ shows a clear decreasing trend until reaching a statistical plateau $Re_{\tau}=159$, which is approximately 88\% of its initial value of $Re_{\tau 0}=180$ at around $t_*=35$.
 By contrast, in the simulation driven by constant pressure gradient, the friction Reynolds number returns to the initial value $Re_{\tau 0}$ at $t_*=15$ after an initial decrease.
-It noteworthy that despite the adoption of different flow forcing techniques, both cases exhibit an almost identical decrease in $Re_{\tau}$ up until $t_*=4$, suggesting that the initial flow adjustment is mainly driven by viscous diffusion and independent of flow advection.
+It noteworthy that despite the adoption of different flow forcing techniques, both cases exhibit an almost identical decrease in $Re_{\tau}$ up until $t_*=4$.
 Bulk Reynolds number shows a monotonous increase for the pressure-driven case until $t_*=35$ when it reaches a stationary plateau, which is roughly 9\% higher than its initial value of $Re_{b,i}=2800$.
 The increase in $Re_b$ could therefore be seen as offsetting the stabilizing effect of surface cooling and hence responsible for the resurgence of $Re_{\tau}$ in the pressure-driven case.

-The evolution of streamwise velocity variance and turbulent buoyancy flux near the surface at $y/H=0.02$ is shown in Fig. \ref{fig:pmcomparevb}.
+The evolution of streamwise velocity variance and turbulent buoyancy flux near the surface at $y/H=0.02$ is shown in Fig. \ref{fig:pmcomparetime}b.
 Following the development of friction Reynolds number discussed earlier, we observe that turbulent quantities for both cases display a similar downward trend until $t_*=5$ independent of the type of the flow forcing.
 However, in the pressure-driven case, the velocity fluctuation begins to increase after this initial decay until recovering its initial value at $t_*=15$, mimicking the behavior of its friction Reynolds number.
 A relatively weaker recovery trend can be observed for its turbulent buoyancy flux, which, however, stays negative throughout.
 In the flow-rate driven case, however, turbulent quantities continue their initial downward trend beyond $t_*=5$ until settling down to statistical stationarity, with weaker velocity fluctuations but stronger negative turbulent buoyancy flux.